 What TB Treatment advocates need to Know about active TB Drug Safety Monitoring and Management and Pharmacovigilance?

-This webinar is brought by Treatment Action Group (TAG) to provide TB advocates, people with TB, and community treatment supporters with the basics of monitoring and management of newer TB treatments, identifying common side effects, and recognizing patient safety during treatment.
+This webinar was brought by Treatment Action Group (TAG) to provide TB advocates, people with TB, and community treatment supporters with the basics of monitoring and management of newer TB treatments, identifying common side effects, and recognizing patient safety during treatment.
 This webinar is part of Unitaid-funded and KNCV-led ASCENT DR-TB Project.

 Why this webinar matters?